hdShang/arxiv-daily/docs/cs-CL/2025-09-19/papers/250920374v2-cfdllmbench-a-benchmark-suite-for-evaluating-large-language-models-i.md

 ---
 layout: default
-title: CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics
+title: "CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics"
 ---

 # CFDLLMBench: A Benchmark Suite for Evaluating Large Language Models in Computational Fluid Dynamics